pmbstyle/Alice/README.md

 - 🪪 **Advanced system prompt**

-  Alice comes with a high-quality system prompt that allows a seamless user experience and tool usage.
-The system prompt can be updated in settings.
+  Alice comes with an advanced system prompt that allows a seamless user experience and tool usage.
+The system prompt can be updated in settings at any time.

 - ⚙️ **Function calling**